 It’s not your imagination.
 This is a particularly bad spring allergy season.
 We didn’t need media outlets to tell us that there are more itchy, sneezy, swollen eyed kids out there this year.

-Luckily, nearly every allergy medication that we wrote prescriptions for a decade ago is now available over-the-counter.
+Luckily, nearly every allergy medication that we wrote prescriptions for a decade ago is now available over-the-counter some of which you may be able to obtain from an online pharmacy.
 As you and your child peer around the pharmacy through itchy blurry eyes, the displays for allergy medications for kids can be overwhelming.
 Should you chose the medication whose ads feature a bubbly seven-year-old girl kicking a soccer ball in a field of grass, or the medication whose ads feature a bubbly ten-year-old boy roller blading?
 Its it better to buy a “fast” acting medication or medication that promises your child “relief?”

 Here is a guide to sorting out your medication choices: